pertusa/ap/docs/fsl_assignment.md

 Para otros años, mirar también este código: https://github.com/jakesnell/prototypical-networks/blob/master/protonets/models/few_shot.py
 -->

-> Submission of the assignments is due to Feb.
-21th
+> This assigment must be submitted by **February 21th** using Moodle

-# Prototypical Networks
+## Prototypical Networks

-This assignment is part of the HW2 exercise from the [Stanford CS330 Autumn 2020 Homework 2 Model-Agnostic Meta-Learning and Prototypical Networks](http://cs330.stanford.edu/fall2020/index.html) course.
+The following exercise is part of the HW2 task from the [Stanford CS330 Autumn 2020 Homework 2 Model-Agnostic Meta-Learning and Prototypical Networks](http://cs330.stanford.edu/fall2020/index.html) course.

-In this assignment we will experiment with prototypical networks [@snell2017prototypical], training a model for \(K\)-shot, \(N\)-way classification.
-For this, we will work with the Omniglot dataset [@omniglot], which includes 1623 handwritten characters from 50 different alphabets.
+In this exercise we will experiment with prototypical networks[@snell2017prototypical], training a model for \(K\)-shot, \(N\)-way classification.
+For this, we will work with the Omniglot dataset[@omniglot], which includes 1623 handwritten characters from 50 different alphabets.
 You can see some samples of this dataset below:

 ![Omniglot](images/fsl/omniglot.jpg)